 Drainage: Any additional improvements or requirements for drainage will be determined at time of development.
-There is not a protected stream in the area, and no portion control and abbreviated tree preservation plans.
+No portion of the site falls within a FEMA floodplain, nor is there a protected stream in the area.
+There are also no hydric soils on the property.

-A portion of the property is within the Hillside-Hilltop Overlay District, so additional restrictions will apply at the time of development.
-Engineered footing designs will be required at the time of building permit submittal, as well as grading, erosion
+A small portion of the southeast corner of the property falls within the Hillside-Hilltop Overlay District.
+Additional restrictions will apply at the time of development.
+Engineered footing designs will be required at the time of building permit submittal, as well as grading, erosion control and abbreviated tree preservation plans.